aflah02/FSDP_Experiments/README.md

 Since I am using Accelerate for DDP and FSDP, it is possible but hard to run it from the notebooks.
 So for the DDP and FSDP variants I have added `.py` files which can be run using `accelerate launch` commands.

 For FSDP - `accelerate launch --config_file fsdp_config.yaml train_model_fsdp.py`
+For DDP - `accelerate launch train_model_ddp.py`

+All the file names clearly showcase the variant they present!